-PERSONAL ELECTRONICS
+CELL PHONES/PERSONAL ELECTRONICS

-Items such as phones, iPods, MP3 players, and other electronic devices are not permitted during school.
-All devices should be off if stored in lockers.
+Items such as cell phones and other electronic devices are not permitted during school.
+All devices should be off and stored in lockers.
 The school assumes no responsibility for lost, damaged, or stolen items.
+Students should not be making calls, reading, or responding to text messages, etc. during the school day.
+Failure to follow these guidelines may result in the item being confiscated and a detention or ISS for the student.
+If you need to contact your student during the school day, please call the middle school office.